johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

   }
   ```

 While at first a little obscure, this really isn't **that** hard to understand if you work through it, though it does require some understanding of observables.
 Essentially, we are subscribing to the response coming back from our user-land handler.
-If the subscription produces multiple values (a stream), we buffer them (`dataBuffer`), then publish each value using the `publish` function we built a moment ago.
-When the stream completes, we signify that by setting `isDisposed` to true.
+If the subscription produces multiple values (a stream), we buffer them (`dataBuffer`), then publish each value using the `publish` function we built a moment ago (inside this method it's accessed as the `respond` parameter).
+When the stream completes, we signify that by setting `isDisposed` to true on the final emitted response.

 ### Handle Events